jeffbass/imagezmq/docs/api-examples.rst

 The programs are found in the tests folder.

 The programs ``timing_send_images.py`` and ``timing_receive_images.py`` provide
-examples of how to use the **imagezmq** API to send and receive OpenCV images.
-The programs show a simple **imagezmq** use case.
+examples of how to use the **imageZMQ** API to send and receive OpenCV images.
+The programs show a simple **imageZMQ** use case.
 Additional image processing in the sending program would typically be placed between the ``picam.read()`` and the ``sender.send_image()`` lines.
 Such processing would be done with calls to methods for image rotation, resizing, dilation, etc. from an application specific image processing class.

-The programs ``timing_send_jpg_buf`` and ``timing_receive_jpg_buf`` show how **imagezmq** would be used to send jpg compressed OpenCV images to reduce network load.
+The programs ``timing_send_jpg_buf`` and ``timing_receive_jpg_buf`` show how **imageZMQ** would be used to send jpg compressed OpenCV images to reduce network load.
 The current API requires that the conversion from OpenCV image format to a jpg bytestring be done by the application program.
 This may change in the future.
 The 2 example programs show how to